Gertkeno/Gertkeno.github.io/dialogue-systems/25_vm_data.md

 };
 ```

-A typical virtual machine will try to read the whole byte-string or finish
-prematurely, throw an error, and give up.
-If we track the last read `SAID_TEXT`
+If we track the last read `SAID_TEXT` operator and re-feed the list at that
-operator and re-feed the list at that start point; making `SAID_TEXT` the "end"
-byte like `'\0'` for c-strings.
-We can use this pattern to wait for user input
+start point; making `SAID_TEXT` the "end" for an iteration.
+We can use this
-"click to continue" before reading the next `SAID_TEXT`.
+pattern to wait for user input "click to continue" before iterating to the next
+`SAID_TEXT`.

 This example code conversion is mostly accurate with the caveat that we can't
 create a custom named `Question_Suicide` array for what's declared in a text